 The Columbia Chapter of The Missouri Writers’ Guild encourages groups of writers to meet regularly in order to provide group analysis and coaching aimed at improving the craft of creative writing.

-At this time, we schedule Critique Sessions as part of monthly meetings approximately every other month.
+We schedule Critique Sessions as part of monthly meetings approximately every other month.
 There have been some discussions about adding a monthly critique session to provide more regular critique opportunities for our members.
 If you are interested, please let the officers know at email@example.com.

 Both poetry and prose (narratives of any length of both fiction and non-fiction) are welcome for meetings containing critique sessions.
 We aim to encourage writers to build on their strengths with respectful help from other writers who recognize that each person has an individual voice and unique life experiences.

-- Poetry can be single spaced with no poem being longer than 2 pages.
+- Poetry can be single spaced, with no poem being longer than 2 pages.

 - Bring at least 5 copies of your work.